 Enforcement of the Code is the process by which the University community rules upon the propriety of student behavior.
-This Code applies to both the undergraduate and graduate students of Roger Williams University.
+This Code applies to undergraduate, graduate, law (when applicable), and continuing/professional studies students of Roger Williams University.
 Information subject to change at University discretion.

 Regulations for Student Conduct